omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 ### Apache Kafka

 Apache Kafka is a distributed streaming platform designed for high-throughput, low-latency data processing.
 It excels at handling real-time data feeds, making it suitable for applications that require continuous data integration and processing.
-Kafka’s publish-subscribe messaging system is fault-tolerant and scalable, making it ideal for big data applications, real-time analytics, event sourcing, and log aggregation.
+Kafka's publish-subscribe messaging system is fault-tolerant and scalable, making it ideal for big data applications, real-time analytics, event sourcing, and log aggregation.
 Its ability to store streams of records in a fault-tolerant manner also makes it useful for building event-driven architectures and microservices.

 As backend developers, understanding how to take advantage of these message queues is critical to the development of scalable and resilient platforms.
 It is definitely a must-have skill and you need to master it.

+## Authentication and Authorization

 ![Authentication and Authorization](./Pics/Top10BackendTechnologiesUse2025ExpertAdvice_7.png)

 Authentication and authorization technologies are essential for securing applications, ensuring that users are who they claim to be and have the appropriate permissions to access resources.

-This space is filled with solutions and methodologies, so it’s not easy to pick one option here, however, these two are very common solutions used to implement both, authZ (authorization) and authN (authentication).
+This space is filled with solutions and methodologies, so it's not easy to pick one option here, however, these two are very common solutions used to implement both, authZ (authorization) and authN (authentication).

 ### OAuth

-OAuth is an open standard for access delegation commonly used to grant websites or applications limited access to a user’s information without exposing their passwords.
+OAuth is an open standard for access delegation commonly used to grant websites or applications limited access to a user's information without exposing their passwords.
 It is widely used in single sign-on (SSO) systems, enabling users to log in to multiple applications with a single set of credentials.
 OAuth is ideal for third-party applications that need access to user data, such as social media integrations and API access management.

 ### JWT (JSON Web Tokens)